asd88446633/classify-rv32i/README.md

 4. **Pointer Management**:
    - Proper pointer arithmetic is applied to access rows and columns of M0 and M1, respectively.

-### About `mul`:

-### Challenges:
-- Managing multiple levels of pointer arithmetic for non-square matrices.
-- Validating matrix dimensions to ensure compatibility.

 ### About mul:
 During the implementation of this homework, I attempted to write my own multiplication function to replace the prohibited mul instruction.